GrandSphere/Topiks/app/README.md

 Feature: Open files on click

 ## Priorty 3
+Optimize: only top (n) notes must be loaded, show more button to be displayed.
+Search would query all messages.
+Same for topics.
 Feature: Image previews should be stored thumbnails.
 Feature: Camera access
 Feature: Voice recorder access